 I took this image from my back deck using a Nikon 1 V1 camera and 500 mm f/4 VR lens connected using the FT1 adapter.
 With the smaller sensor size in the N1V1 the effective field of view (FOV) is equivalent to using a 1350 mm lens on a 35 mm FX sensor camera.
 This image is not cropped — almost too much magnification to have the whole deer in the frame.
 The lens was supported on a monopod, and VR was turned on to help stabilize the image.
 The mass on the lower part of the doe’s neck appears to be a deer fibroma, thought to be caused by a papilloma virus infection.
 I am seeing more of these abnormalities on the local herd of deer.

 The deer are very skittish right now, between rutting season and hunting season.
 There were a few does in the backyard late Sunday afternoon.
 As soon as I got out onto the back deck to try to get some images, there was a series of shotgun blasts in the distance.
 White tail up and the deer quickly took off.
 I thought that hunting wasn’t permitted on Sundays for those of us that like to go walking in the woods.

 I processed the raw image with a trial version of Capture One Pro 7, and then converted it using Nik Silver Efex Pro.
 The new version of Capture One is going to take some getting used too — some new features, but also some idiosyncrasies that will take some time to understand.

 I went out to check if the sky would be clear tonight for the Leonid Meteors, and saw the waxing crescent moon.
 I took this image with a Leica X2.
 The camera was set for black & white (natural).
 Since this camera does record raw (Adobe DNG) images, I was also able to process a color version.
 Let me know which image you like.
-Since the sky does look clear, I will have cameras out to capture some meteor images — don’t expect to get much sleep tonight.
+Since the sky looks clear, I will have cameras out to capture some meteor images — and don’t expect to get much sleep tonight.